bl1428/cs521_stackoverflow_quality/README.md

 ### Code
 The main code deliverables in this repo are:
-- Scripts for retrieving and saving data in the `/data_utils` folder
+- Scripts for retrieving and saving data in the `/data_utils` directory
 - `StackClassifier.ipynb`: Notebook for experiments with different text features
 - `Resampling_imbalanced_data.ipynb`: Notebook for experiments with resampling techniques and different classifiers
 - `Generate_Bert_Embeddings.ipynb`: Code for generating BERT embeddings